AnserBeg/soft-sme1/soft-sme-backend/RENDER_DEPLOYMENT.md

 2. In your service settings (or in `render.yaml`), attach that disk to the backend service.
 3. Point your chosen Hugging Face cache variables (for example `TRANSFORMERS_CACHE`, `HUGGINGFACE_HUB_CACHE`, `HF_HOME`, or `XDG_CACHE_HOME`) to `/var/lib/render/ai-cache/huggingface`.

 The backend will create that folder automatically if it doesn’t exist, ensuring the Hugging Face cache survives restarts and redeploys.
+The `render-start.sh` script runs before `npm start` and takes care of provisioning any cache directories configured through these variables.

 ### 4. Database Setup
 1. In Render dashboard, go to your service